godot-dimensions/g4mf/specification/parts/mesh/material.md

 Per vertex data applies to a surface's vertex instances, which depend on the surface's `"cells"` and `"edges"` properties.
 See [G4MF Mesh Surface Vertex Instances](mesh.md#vertex-instances) for more information on how vertex instances are defined.

-### Texture Map

-The `"textureMap"` property is an integer index that references an accessor containing the per-cell texture map data for this channel.
-If not defined, the channel does not have per-cell texture maps.

-A texture map, also known as a UV map, UVW map, or texture coordinate map, is a mapping from the indices of the vertex instances to the texture coordinates.
-Per vertex data applies to a surface's vertex instances, which depend on the surface's `"cells"` and `"edges"` properties.
-See [G4MF Mesh Surface Vertex Instances](mesh.md#vertex-instances) for more information on how vertex instances are defined.

-The texture coordinates are usually on a range of 0.0 to 1.0.
-For 3D meshes, the texture coordinates usually refer to a 2D texture.
-For 4D meshes, the texture coordinates usually refer to a 3D texture.
-However, any dimension of texture coordinates is allowed.
-A 4D mesh may use a 2D texture, though this is discouraged and not very useful because it will look untextured from certain angles, or a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.
-This property is intended to be used together with the `"texture"` property, but may be used without it, such as when defining a texture map for an untextured surface.

-This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point primitive type.
-The accessor MUST have its `"vectorSize"` set to the dimension of the texture space, which is the same as the dimension of `texture` if defined.
-For example, a 4D mesh with a 3D texture would have a texture map accessor with a `"vectorSize"` of `3`.
-The amount of vector elements in the accessor MUST match or exceed the amount of vertex instances of all mesh surfaces that use this channel.
-For example, a 4D mesh with 10 tetrahedral cells needs at least 40 vector elements in the texture map accessor; with 3D texture coordinates, that means at least 120 numbers in the accessor.

 ### Texture

 The `"texture"` property is an integer index that references a texture used by the texture map.
 If not defined, the channel does not have a texture.